 As far as trips go, my two weeks in Peru achieved a level of legendary status that I nor my companions will ever forget.
 It was my first trip to South America and I will certainly say not the last.
 Whether it was spotting macaws early in the morning, meeting local families, wandering ancient ruins, or exploring the depths of the jungle, Peru’s magic and mystery will leave you in awe.

-This post is meant to be a hub of information to help you figure out your own trip to Peru.
+This 2 week Peru Itinerary is meant to be a hub of information to help you figure out your own trip to this beautiful country.
 You’ll find the high level day breakdown and if you’re looking for more information, links to other blog posts have more details.

 - All of the Inca ruins we encountered along the Inca Trail